 People don’t live the lives they want because they prefer to be normal.

 It’s tough to be weird.
-It can be exhausting.
+At the beginning, it’s exhausting.

 It’s this type of thinking that lead me to drive a $350 car.